MetOffice/CSET/docs/source/getting-started/run-recipe.rst

     cset cookbook

-This will write out a recipes folder contain recipe ``.yaml`` files to your current directory.
+This will write out a recipes folder containing recipe ``.yaml`` files to your current directory.
 We will use the ``mean_surface_air_temperature_spatial_plot.yaml`` recipe.